itm4n/FullPowers/README.md

 ## Rationale

-On Windows, some services running as `LOCAL SERVICE` or `NETWORK SERVICE` are configured to __run with a restricted set of privileges__.
+On Windows, some services executed as `LOCAL SERVICE` or `NETWORK SERVICE` are configured to __run with a restricted set of privileges__.
 Therefore, even if the service is compromised, __you won't get the golden impersonation privileges__ and privilege escalation to `LOCAL SYSTEM` should be more complicated.
 However, I found that, when you __create a scheduled task__, the new process created by the __Task Scheduler Service__ has __all the default privileges__ of the associated user account (except _SeImpersonate_).
 Therefore, with some token manipulations, you can spawn a new process with all the missing privileges.

 For more information: https://itm4n.github.io/localservice-privileges/